 A $20,000 European vacation.

 Three credit cards.
 Three signup bonuses.
 One strategy that turned everyday spending into business class flights, five-star hotels, and a Mediterranean cruise.
+Use the free Fruglar card tracker to monitor every bonus and credit in your stack.

 Every year, we fly to Las Vegas.
 We stay two nights in luxury hotels.
 We eat at some of the best restaurants on the Strip.
-And we typically leave having spent about $300 out of pocket โ while walking away with $420 in food credits.
+And we typically leave having spent about $300 out of pocket — while walking away with $420 in food credits.
 The Amex Platinum's Hotel Collection turns the math upside down.

 Two Hotel Collection properties.
 Two nights.
 Two $100 dining credits.
 Two free breakfasts.
 And the $300 bi-annual travel credit covers the first hotel entirely.